-It doesn’t have to be long.
-It actually doesn’t even have to be a “conversation”.
+Your conversations don’t have to be long.
+You actually don’t even have to be a “conversation”.
 Just simply tell someone a sexual desire or thought or question you’re having and see what happens.
 Notice your body… notice your turn-on… notice your withdrawal.
 How does it feel?

 Let’s talk about SEX!